Nash Equilibria on (Un)Stable Networks: Data and estimation

 \subsection{The Add Health data}

-The National Longitudinal Study of Adolescent Health is a longitudinal study of a nationally representative sample of adolescents in grades $7$--$12$ in the United States in the $1994$--$95$ school year.
+The National Longitudinal Study of Adolescent Health is a longitudinal study of a sample of adolescents in grades $7$--$12$ in the United States in the $1994$--$95$ school year.
+The sample is representative of US schools with respect to region of country, urbanicity, school size, school type, and ethnicity.
 In total, 80 high schools were selected together with their ``feeder`` schools.
-The sample is representative of US schools with respect to region of country, urbanicity, school size, school type, and ethnicity.
 The students were first surveyed in-school and then at home in four follow-up waves conducted in $1994$--$95$, $1996$, $2001$--$02$, and $2007$--$08$.
-This paper makes use of Wave I of the in-home interviews, which contain rich data on individual behaviors, home environment, and friendship networks.\footnote{In addition to the in-home interview from Wave I, data on friendship are available from the in-school and Wave III interviews.
-However, the in-school questionnaire itself does not provide information on important dimensions of an individual's socio-economic and home environment, such as student allowances, parental education, and parental smoking behaviors.
-On the other hand, during the collection of the Wave III data, the respondents were not in high school any more.
-For more details on Add Health research design, see \url{www.cpc.unc.edu/projects/addhealth/design}.}

-To provide unbiased and complete coverage of the social network, \emph{all} enrolled students in the schools from the so-called saturated sample were eligible for in-home interviews.
-These were 16 schools of which 2 large schools (with a total combined enrollment exceeding 3,300) and 14 small schools (with enrollments of fewer than 300).
-One of the large schools is predominantly white and is located in a mid-sized town.
-The other is ethnically heterogeneous and is located in a major metropolitan area.
-The 14 small schools, some public and some private, are located in both rural and urban areas.
+This paper makes use of Wave I of the in-home interviews with students enrolled in the schools from the so called saturated sample.
+Only for schools from the saturated sample, all of their students were eligible for in-home interviews.

-In addition, Add Health data have been merged with existing databases with information about respondents' neighborhoods and communities.
-For example, the American Chamber of Commerce Research Association (ACCRA) compiles cost of living index, which is linked to the Add Health data on the basis of state and county FIPS codes for the year in which the data were collected.
-From the ACCRA, I use administrative data on the average price of a carton of cigarettes.\footnote{For details see the Council for Community and Economic Research \url{www.c2er.org}, formerly the American Chamber of Commerce Research Association.} Additional details about the estimation sample including sample construction and sample statistics are presented in the appendix.
+The in-home interviews contain rich data on students' behaviors, home environment, and friendship networks.
+These data are merged with administrative data on the average price of a carton of cigarettes from the American Chamber of Commerce Research Association (ACCRA).
+ACCRA's data are linked to the Add Health data on the basis of state and county FIPS codes for the year in which the data were collected.
+Additional details about the estimation sample including sample construction and sample statistics are presented in the appendix.